 - Long sales cycle – the average contract is three years

-- Immense local, regional, and national competition – 15 million U.S. agencies and millions more agency-like companies, and growing 5% per year.
+- Immense local, regional, and national competition – as many as 15,000 U.S. agencies, thousands more agency-like companies, and growing 5% per year.

 - Huge audience – over 180,000 marketing executives and marketing decision-makers

 - Very little differentiation among agencies – very difficult to compare, contrast, and conclude

 - Complex sales process – subjective, political, incumbents, multiple decision-makers

 Despite these factors, the real difference is the agency is not equipped to manage business development properly, nor is its marketing plan adequately designed for the marketplace.
 I asked senior-level agency people what they think are their most significant barriers to sales success.
 The top three are weak positioning and differentiation, no awareness, and lack of agency resources and time.
 You can see others in the chart below and this post about the survey results.
 And get more details from the survey.
 These three are fundamental for any business sales effort.
 So that’s it.
 We have the answers.
 Problem solved!

 Not so fast.
 Admitting the problem is the first step.
 Solving it is a whole different matter.
 Every agency is different in many ways but shares common challenges and barriers, as shown above.
 I’ve written about these topics at length and have highlighted a couple of key posts for each to help you improve your agency business development.

 How to find your agency differentiation.
 The benefits of differentiation are wide-ranging.
 Once you renew yours, your business development approach will become better focused.
 You’ll have a clear idea of what kinds of content to produce, how to complement it with your case studies, service offerings, capabilities, etc. and be able to narrow in on what kinds of prospects will be more likely to value what you do.
 It’s not perfect but good enough to increase your odds and improve your go-to-market process.